Selling final expense insurance CAN be a lucrative and rewarding career.

 - Are ride-alongs available?

 - Do you have on-going sales training opportunities, in-person and virtually?

-- Can you refer me 2 or 3 agents who have succeeded in your final expense sales system?
+- Can you refer me 2 or 3 final expense agents who have succeeded in your final expense insurance sales system?

 Trust me, asking these questions help identify whether or not your final expense marketer is serious about your development and success.